-We know that this will divide people…but where is North Devon’s best surfing spot?
+We know that this will divide people…but which stretch of coast is best for surfing in North Devon?

-The area has many quality spots all year round, which makes North Devon a must surf.
-The consistent west facing beachbreaks mean there’s always a place to surf waves and the beaches are reliable year round, with the sheltered spots drawing in crowds.
+The area has many quality spots all year round, which makes North Devon a must-surf.
+The consistent west facing beachbreaks mean there’s always a place to surf waves and the beaches are reliable year round, with sheltered spots drawing in crowds.

-So, for those who have never visited the area before, here’s our breakdown of the best places to surf in North Devon…
+So, for those who have never visited the area before, here’s our breakdown of the best places to go surfing in North Devon…

 Ilfracombe, North Devon’s third largest town with a population of more than 10,000, is loved by both holidaymakers and locals alike.